Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Results

-All embeddings show a consistent bias toward predicting positive sentiment.
-While the models can identify positive sentiment, they often label neutral and negative headlines as positive as well.
-The Sentence Transformer tuned model reaches 47.6\% test accuracy mostly because it predicts positive for 95\% of test samples, matching the majority baseline due to class bias instead of true semantic understanding.
-Classifying negative sentiment is especially difficult, with almost no recall across all models.
-The base model setups show similar trends but with even lower accuracy.
+All embeddings show consistent bias toward positive predictions.
+Models can identify positive sentiment but often mislabel neutral and negative headlines as positive.
+The tuned Sentence Transformer model achieves 47.6\% test accuracy primarily by predicting positive for 95\% of samples, matching the baseline due to class bias rather than semantic understanding.
+Negative sentiment classification is especially difficult, with almost no recall across all models.
+Base model configurations display similar trends but with lower accuracy.

+Detailed error analysis shows 69\% of negative test samples were misclassified as positive, while 43\% of neutral samples were also labeled positive.
+Positive-class bias persisted across all embedding methods.
+The tuned Sentence Transformer model predicted positive sentiment for 95\% of test samples despite only matching baseline accuracy.

+Misclassifications fall into two main categories.
+First, headlines describing explicit negative events are frequently labeled as positive.
+Examples include statements with clear indicators of underperformance, such as "lowered guidance," "missed estimates," and "reduced forecast."
+Second, neutral policy announcements and factual statements are often over-predicted as positive.
+Headlines mentioning company names without clear sentiment markers showed particularly high error rates, with 72\% incorrectly labeled as positive.

+Models show a limited understanding of domain-specific financial terminology.
+Defaulting to positive predictions minimizes training and validation loss due to the imbalanced sample distribution (48\% positive in training).
+With only 286 training samples, the learned embeddings reflect class frequencies rather than discriminative sentiment features.
+The dataset falls substantially below the threshold for robust sentiment classification with standard embedding methods.